 I think, thankfully, those days are behind us.
 If you look at the government agencies’ approach to risk and security we have come a long, long way and there’s much more sensitivity around the balance of risk and productivity.
 It’s all about appropriate levels of security – appropriate to the content, and appropriate to the risk.
 It’s not a kind of one-size-fits-all solution.

-Watch the full webinar to hear all of Tony and Lisa’s insights into insider threats and hear how the panel responded to the audience questions.
-If you’d like to be on the list for Egress’ next webinar, register here or get in touch with us for a free demo of our human layer security solutions.
+Watch the full webinar to hear all of Tony and Lisa’s insights into insider threats and hear how the panel responded to the audience's questions.